8. CORY-BALES

 There were a number of Thomas Corys in the Northamptonshire village of Harpole, making it difficult to distinguish between them.
 Samuel’s father was probably a grocer.
 If so, he seems to have been a man of some standing.
 He was awarded the courtesy title ‘Mr’ when he was buried.

 ELIZABETH BALES.
-Nothing is yet known about Elizabeth’s origins.
-Since she was married in Harpole, she was either born in the parish or had settled there since.
+Elizabeth was married in Harpole, so she was either born in the parish or had settled there since.
 The date of her marriage suggests that she was born around the turn of the century.

 Their wedding took place in Harpole on 5 Oct 1724.